Bridge Officers

 Ned relocated to the Wilmington area from Northern Virginia a few years ago to get away from all the traffic and to be near the beach.
 With his wife Arleen and golden retriever Katie, they enjoy cruising on their Sea Ray 410 Express, Impulse, and their 13-foot Boston Whaler.
 Ned holds a 100-Ton USCG Captain's license and often brags that he has never run aground when anyone else was around (so there is no evidence).
 He is President of Software Systems Group which develops custom software for corporate clients.
 He also captains the Wilmington Water Tours boat on the Cape Fear River downtown.

-Administrative Officer Lt/C Barbara White, AP
+Secretary Lt/C Barbara White, AP

-Past Commander P/C Otis White, P
+Past Commander P/C Woody Williams, SN-CN

 Elected Assistants